Princeton University Mentoring Program

 Alumni Mentors

 Each student mentor/mentee pair is also matched with a Princeton alumni mentor for the duration of the academic year.
 Alumni mentors can serve as role models, provide opportunities for personal and professional development, and help guide two-three students (peer mentor and mentee(s)) through their academic, social, and cultural journey at Princeton.
+Alumni mentors are matched based on a combination of factors ranked in the interest forms by alumni mentors, student mentors, and student mentees.

 Applications

-NEW MENTEE INTEREST FORM
+MENTEE INTEREST FORM

 PEER MENTOR APPLICATION

-FACULTY/STAFF MENTOR INTEREST FORM
+ALUMNI MENTOR INTEREST FORM

-2025-2026 PUMP Board Members
+2026-2027 PUMP Board

 Contact Information